5jt/dyalog-cookbook/manuscript/02_intro.md

   See _Dyalog Programmer's Reference Guide_ for an introduction.

 * Internet access.
 Not necessarily all the time but probably most of the time.
-Not only because it gives you access to the [APL wiki](http://aplwiki.com) and the Dyalog forum (see below) but mainly for acessing the APLTree tools and the web site that is associated with [this book](http://cookbook.dyalog.com).
+Not only because it gives you access to the [APL wiki](http://aplwiki.com) and the Dyalog forum (see below) but mainly for acessing the APLTree tools and the web site that is associated with this book: <https://cookbook.dyalog.com>.

   However, we also tried to write the book in a way so that you can just read it if that's what you prefer.